hillis/gpt-4-chat-ui/README.md

 ## **Contributing**

-Please read **[CONTRIBUTING.md](https://chat.openai.com/CONTRIBUTING.md)** for details on our code of conduct and the process for submitting pull requests.

 ## **License**

-This project is licensed under the MIT License - see the **[LICENSE.md](https://chat.openai.com/LICENSE.md)** file for details.
+This project is licensed under the MIT License -